zelenovas/Oxide2plugins/README.md

-Plugin allow admins to create rectangle areas (by coordinates of diagonally opposite corners) with alert (notification) messages.
+Plugin for Hurtworld, allow admins to create rectangle areas (by coordinates of diagonally opposite corners) with alert (notification) messages.

 Available commands
 -------------------